April 13, 2014

 And I ask you, my brethren: Are all those who leave enemies of our Lord?
 Do they hate Jesus Christ?
 Certainly not!
 But they are lured by a very bad and sinful habit, which in recent years like leprosy has crept into and contaminated our ecclesiastical-spiritual life.
 It is a great sin to leave the church after the first "Christ is Risen".

-My beloved, whoever reads this text, become preachers to our other brethren, that they may understand to remain with joy and prayer in the Paschal Divine Liturgy, and after they can go with the grace of our Risen Lord to their homes to taste of the physical table.
+My beloved, whoever reads this text, become preachers to our other brethren, that they may understand to remain with joy and prayer for the Paschal Divine Liturgy, and after they can go with the grace of our Risen Lord to their homes to taste of the physical table.

 How do you think they will respond?